-Children younger than six years old receive DTaP vaccines, but children aged seven or older receive a variation called Tdap.
+Children younger than seven years old receive DTaP vaccines, but children aged seven or older receive a variation called Tdap.
 It protects against tetanus, diphtheria and acellular pertussis.

-If a child older than six misses a DTaP vaccine, he or she can catch up with Tdap.
-Otherwise, the CDC recommends one dose of Tdap at age 11.
+If a child who is seven or older misses a DTaP vaccine, he or she can catch up with Tdap.
+Otherwise, the CDC recommends one dose of Tdap at age 11 to 12.

 Shots for School

 The CDC does not mandate vaccines.
 Instead, states have established their own vaccination laws for school-age children.
 Children may be unable to enroll in school prior to receiving certain vaccines.